Stabilization of Age-Structured Competing Populations: Stability With Nonzero

 \section{Stability With Nonzero $\psi$}

-In the following, it is shown that the control law (\ref{eq:control-law}) based on the ODE system neglecting the internal dynamics (\ref{eq:ode-system}) stabilizes the full ODE-IDE system (\ref{eq:transformed-system}).
+Up to now, the internal dynamics $\psi_i$ were neglected in order to facilitate control design.
+Now, it is shown that the control law (\ref{eq:control-law}) based on the ODE system neglecting the internal dynamics (\ref{eq:ode-system}) also stabilizes the full ODE-IDE system (\ref{eq:transformed-system}).
 For this, the first step is to introduce the mapping $v_i:\mathcal{S} \rightarrow \mathbb{R}_+$,